Seizure medication side effects: what to do about them?

 In this article

-Have you recently started taking anti-epilepsy drugs (AEDs) and noticed medication side effects?
-Epilepsy medication side effects are very common - studies suggest that almost 60% of people on AED’s experience at least one side effect.
+Have you recently started taking anti-seizure medication (ASM) and noticed medication side effects?
+Epilepsy medication side effects are very common - studies suggest that 20-40% of people on ASM’s experience at least one side effect.

-There are many types of AED.
-Each of them works in different ways - and they all have different side effects.
-To find out about the specific side effects of your AED, read the leaflet that comes in the packet.
+There are many types of ASMs.
+Each of them works in different ways - and they all have different possible side effects.
+To find out about the specific side effects of your ASM, speak with your doctor and read the leaflet that comes in the packet.

 How long do anti-seizure medication side effects last?

-Oftentimes, seizure medication side effects will pass away on their own in a few weeks or months.
-Your body might just need to adjust to the medication.
-Eventually you will start feeling like yourself again.
+Sometimes, anti-seizure medication side effects pass away on their own in a few days or weeks.
+Your body may just need to adjust to the medication.
+Eventually you may start feeling like yourself again.

-Most medication side effects are simply unpleasant or irritating and will go away on their own.
+Most medication side effects are simply unpleasant or irritating and may go away after a while (but talk to your doctor if you notice them).

 • Babies and young children: They may be unable to tell parents about any unpleasant feelings they are having.
-Special care should be taken to monitor their behavior and symptoms.
+Talk with the child’s doctor about how to identify possible side effects, and talk to them about anything unusual that you notice.

-• People with learning difficulties: People with learning difficulties may also struggle to describe side effects.
-Carers should actively monitor for any changes.
+• People with learning difficulties: People with learning difficulties may also struggle with side effects of ASMs.
+Carers should talk to the doctor about how to identify possible side effects.

 What can your doctor do about seizure medication side effects?